raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 ```
 Press `Ctrl - O` then `Enter` to save followed by `Ctrl - X` to quit from editing.
 GPIO functions require root access on your Pi so from now on you must use the `sudo` command to run your code.
-If you don't use `sudo` you'll see the following error `No access to dev/mem.
+If you don't use `sudo` you'll see the following error: `No access to dev/mem.
 Try running as root!`

 `sudo ./morse-code.py`